 During February 2009 the RSPG consulted Member States and other European countries via a questionnaire seeking information on current and intended timescales for the availability of the 800 MHz band.
 The results of this questionnaire, see Annex B, indicate that a number of countries have yet to decide if this sub-band will be available for ECN and ECS, other than broadcast transmission networks and services.
-However the results of the questionnaire also indicate that there is a wide range of issues which are relevant to a coordinated EU approach.
-Together with information already available, [add information from EC commissioned study when available] the issues which Member States face in making available the 800 MHz band can be classified as falling into one or more of the following five groups.
+However, the results of this questionnaire, together with information provided by other interested stakeholders as part of the public consultation on the draft RSPG Opinion, see Section 5 below, and information contained in the Commission study indicate that there is a wide range of issues which are relevant to a coordinated EU approach.
+The issues which Member States face in making available the 800 MHz band can be classified as falling into one or more of the following seven groups.